Black hole images as probes of thermodynamic evolution: Conclusions

-Going further, we find that when the black hole evolves along an isothermal path, the nonmonotonic behavior of the image size introduces an extremal radius.
-Depending on its ordering relative to the small-- and large--black hole radii at the phase transition, three distinct evolutionary patterns are possible in principle.
-We demonstrate, however, that only two of them are physically realized, and that they are separated by a critical reduced temperature $\tilde T_{0,\rm c}$.
-For $\tilde T_{0}\le \tilde T_{0,\rm c}$, the image size decreases monotonically with $r_h$ before the transition and increases monotonically afterward.
-By contrast, for $\tilde T_{0}>\tilde T_{0,\rm c}$, the image size first decreases and then increases as a function of $r_h$ before the transition, while still increasing monotonically afterward.
-These two clearly distinct behaviors provide a direct observational criterion for discriminating between different temperature ranges in the isothermal ensemble.
+Further, we find that when the black hole evolves along the isothermal path, the nonmonotonic behavior of the image size leads to an extremal radius.
+Depending on its ordering relative to the small and large black hole radii at the phase transition, three distinct evolutionary patterns are possible in principle.
+We demonstrate, however, that only two of them are physically realized, and that they are separated by a critical reduced temperature $\tilde T_{0,c}$.
+For $\tilde T_{0}\le \tilde T_{0,c}$, the image size decreases monotonically with $r_h$ before the phase transition and increases monotonically afterward.
+By contrast, for $\tilde T_{0}>\tilde T_{0,c}$, the image size first decreases and then increases with $r_h$ before the phase transition, while still increasing monotonically afterward.
+These two clearly distinct behaviors provide a direct observational criterion for discriminating between different temperature ranges in the isothermal process.
+It should be noted, however, that these two different behaviors may be observed simultaneously by observers at different positions.
+If this occurs, it means that the reduced temperature of the black hole happens to coincide with the critical reduced temperature for one of the observers.
+Therefore, from the perspective of astronomical observation, it is preferable to place multiple high-precision detectors at different distances from the black hole in order to obtain its temperature information more reliably.

-It is worth emphasizing that we establish a new paradigm for extracting black hole information by jointly considering phase transitions and the nonmonotonic evolution of black hole images.
-Compared with approaches that focus solely on phase transitions or on image monotonicity, this combined perspective allows additional thermodynamic information---most notably the temperature---to be inferred from imaging observables.
-We expect that this paradigm can be extended to other black hole systems, including higher--curvature or nonlinear--electrodynamic black holes exhibiting rich phase structures.
-Applying the same framework to such systems may reveal additional thermodynamic information encoded in their optical appearances.

-Finally, we emphasize that we do not claim astrophysical black holes to follow idealized isobaric or isothermal trajectories in a strict sense.
-Real black hole evolution is governed by a variety of processes---such as accretion, environmental interactions, and Hawking radiation---and is unlikely to be captured by a single thermodynamic path.
-Our results are instead intended to clarify, at a conceptual level, how thermodynamic information can leave imprints on optical observables, thereby broadening the range of tools available for probing the microscopic physics of black holes.
+Our results further enrich the thermodynamic information extractable from black hole images, and suggest new avenues for testing black hole thermodynamics observationally.
+Moreover, it is worth emphasizing that we expect the framework adopted here, which combines phase transitions with the nonmonotonic evolution of black hole images, to be applicable to other black hole models and may uncover additional thermodynamic information encoded in black hole images.